outofjungle/node-u2f-demo/README.md

     ./server.js

 By default, optional parameters `dbfile` is set to `:memory:` and `port` is set to `4443`.
-To change defaults, call run the script with desired options.
+To change defaults, run the script with desired options.

     ./server.js --dbfile=/path/to/dbfile --port=4430